Hamza-Abbas/ETF-Market-Intelligence-Pipeline/README.md

 # ETF Market Intelligence Pipeline

-This is a Data Engineering portfolio project that ingests ETF market data, loads it into Databricks, and transforms it through Bronze, Silver, and Gold layers using dbt.
+This is a Data Engineering portfolio project that ingests ETF market data, loads it into Databricks, and transforms it using Bronze, Silver, and Gold layers using dbt.

 The project currently focuses on building a reliable batch pipeline for ETF price analytics using the Medallion Architecture.